lbfalvy/react-await/README.md

 - An array containing a function on the 0th position followed by its dependencies, under the name `obtainFoo`.

+The above rules can also be applied to the `for` prop.
+In addition, if `for` turns out to be an object with the property `default`, that property is used instead.
+This serves to make code-splitting with ES modules easier.

 WARNING: these are directly mapped to useCallback, so never under any circumstances switch a prop between obtainer form and other forms between renders, as doing so violates the rules of hooks.